TimLovellSmith/corefxlab/docs/specs/priority-queue.md

 void Remove(object handle);
 ```

+It might be unnecessary because if the elements are 'equal' according to the equality comparer used for searching, that should imply it is fine to remove either one of them.
+So should there e.g. be constructor overloadsfor specifying a custom equality comparer for that purpose?
+This is confusing, because the priorityComparer and equalityComparer are comparing totally different things (elements, that have priority on one hand, versus priorities on the other hand!!)

+    public PriorityQueue(IEnumerable<T> collection, IComparer<T> comparer, IEqualityComparer<T> equalityComparer);

 4. Do we want to provide an interface for priority queues in the future?
 If we
 release two `PriorityQueue` classes, it may be hard to create an interface for